 How can readers make the changes stick?

 Decluttering momentum is a real thing.
-If you get stuck, I say go through your house and throw away trash.
+If you get stuck, I say go through your house and throw away the trash.
 Instead of focusing on the thing that’s slowing your progress, go back and get rid of things that obviously need to go.
 Do what’s easy first and that will build momentum.

 As long as you don’t quit, you’re making progress.